The COVID-19 pandemic has thrown everyone for a loop, both personally and professionally.

 Find A Reputable Career Advice Blog

-And while I may have some bias here, I'd also recommend Work It Daily's blog.
-Not only is Work It Daily's blog chock-full of free content, but it's also one of the most diverse blogs, filled with information for people at all stages of their career.
+And while there may be some bias here, we'd also recommend Work It Daily's blog.
+Not only is Work It Daily's blog chock-full of free content, but it's also one of the most diverse blogs, filled with information for people at all stages of their career, and many free resources.

 Resume and cover letter writing, getting noticed by recruiters on LinkedIn, job interviews, career change, and career growth are just a sample of the topics tackled on the blog.
 Work It Daily also writes articles about available opportunities for job seekers and workplace trends.